 - History 659 (Public History- see description under Museum Studies, above).

 - At least one course in Architectural or Environmental History: Several courses presently meet this requirement, including those in architectural or urban history (see courses offered by Professors Max Page and Tim Rohan).
 Also recommended is Landscape Architecture 544 (History and Theory II, Landscape History since the Renaissance), 597B (Cultural Landscapes: Theory, Management, Design), Landscape 691E (People and the Environment: Applications of Environmental Psychology Research to Planning and Design), Building Materials and Wood Technology 597T (North American Building Traditions), and Art 297T (History and Theory of Historic Preservation).

-- Historic Preservation Seminar with Professor Page in Architecture and Design.
+- Historic Preservation Seminar with Professor Max Page in the Department of Architecture.

 - Historic Preservation Internship: Students are required to accumulate approximately 300 hours working at an historic preservation agency, historic site, or other relevant setting, and complete a substantial project.

 III.
 Writing History Beyond the Academy/History Communication

 The History Department has had a long tradition of supporting writers who aim to reach audiences beyond the academy.
 For more than a decade, we have annually hosted writers-in-residence (brought to campus each spring for a week of intense conversation about writing) like Rebecca Onion, Robin D.G.
 Kelley, Jill Lepore, Charles Mann, and Debby Applegate, and in Spring 2016 we hosted the nation's first summit on History Communication as an emerging field.
 This track -- designed for students who want to concentrate during their training on writing history in the form of narrative nonfiction, newspaper editorials, magazine articles and other formats -- consists of the following courses:

 - Public History (see description under Museum Studies, above).